 For the briefing and the actual test, students are required to prepare:

-- a laptop to complete the paper using Examplify and
+• a laptop or a desktop computer to complete the paper using Examplify and

 An iPad should not be used for taking the DET.

-The laptop and mobile phone should be fully charged or connected to a charging station for the whole duration of the test.
+The laptop or desktop computer and mobile phone should be fully charged or connected to a charging station for the whole duration of the test

 It is compulsory for students to attend at least one briefing session.